Battle of Manado: Aftermath

-Japanese paras landing on Langoan Airfield.
+Japanese paratroopers landing on Langoan Airfield.

 From 13 January, the Sasebo Combined Special Landing Force conducted a mopping-up operation of Manado and its vicinity.
 They completed the operation on the 16th, and assembled in Menado to start preparations for the capture of Kendari.
 The 1st Yokosuka SNLF, on the other hand, continued to be stationed at the Langoan Airfield until 24 April, when they were assigned in small groups to attack nearby islands on landing crafts.
 The force reassembled at Makassar in November 1942 to be transported back to Japan.

 Casualties

 Japanese casualties from the battle are as follows: